 Stem-cell therapy is the use of stem cells to treat or prevent a disease or condition.
 Although the bone marrow transplant is the most widely used stem-cell therapy, some stem cells therapies are also derived from umbilical cord blood are also in use for the treatment of neurodegenerative diseases and conditions such as diabetes, heart disease, arthritis, and so on.
 For the curious and intrigued readers, here is a brief history of stem cell research & regenerative medicine.

 Given their unique regenerative abilities, stem cell research is one of the fascinating areas of contemporary biology and medicine.
+Research has even been conducted about stem cell therapy for dogs.
 However, much work remains to be done in the laboratory and the clinic to understand the applications of stem cells in the field of regenerative medicine for treating diseases.
 Apart from RM, stem cell research is also an important research area within the field of Developmental Biology, which aims to throw light on how an organism develops from a single cell and how healthy cells replace damaged cells in adult organisms.
 In reality, stem cell therapy could be regenerative, but not the other way around; regenerative medicine might or might not include stem cell therapy.

 What are the sources stem cells?